Free template: Add a new shareholder to an Estonian company online

 We recently explained in our previous article about how to add a new shareholder for an Estonian company online.
-Instead of transferring your existing shares to a new co-owner, which is quite complex, you can simply issue new shares to them online instead.
+Instead of transferring part of existing shares to a new co-owner, which is quite complex, you can simply issue new shares to them online instead.

 There’s just one issue.

-Along with the payment confirmation for the issued shares from your banking provider, you need to submit your shareholder resolution showing the issued share values and the new cap table, as well as your company’s updated ‘articles of association’.
+Along with the payment confirmation for the issued shares from your banking provider, you need to submit your shareholder resolution showing the issued share face values and the new cap table, as well as your company’s updated ‘articles of association’.
 And those two documents need to be uploaded in Estonian.

 If you are an e-resident or an international resident of Estonia then this might be a bit tricky.
 Don’t worry though.
 We’ve got you covered here.